jazdal/coding-dojo-python-stack/python/fullstack_project_setup_guide.md

 2. Create a folder for your project.
     > project_name

+3. Create a *schema* folder inside your project.
+    > project_name
+        > schema

-3. Using MySQL, create a schema and ERD for your project.
+4. Using MySQL, create a schema and ERD for your project.
 Afterwards, forward-engineer the schema.
-Create a *schema* folder inside your project folder and save your MySQL schema/ERD there.
+Save your MySQL schema/ERD into the *schema* folder.
     > project_name
         > schema
+            > project_name.mwb
+            > project_name.sql

-4. Navigate into your project folder in the terminal.
+5. Navigate into your project folder in the terminal.
 Then type the following command in the terminal to install PyMySQL, Flask, and Flask-Bcrypt (you need to do this for every new project you create):

     ...\project_name> pipenv install PyMySQL flask flask-bcrypt

 In order to successfully install everything, your project folder needs to be located in the same drive as your Python files and pipenv.
 Otherwise, you will get error messages, and the libraries won't be installed.

-You can confirm that PyMySQL Flask, and Flask-Brcypt are installed after you see two files created in your project folder: *Pipfile* and *Pipfile.lock*.
+You can confirm that PyMySQL, Flask, and Flask-Brcypt are installed after you see two files created in your project folder: *Pipfile* and *Pipfile.lock*.
 Pipfile contains the packages installed, whereas Pipfile.lock contains the specific details on what version is being used.

 Please note that if you are using Git, every time you clone your project repository into another folder / computer, you will need to reinstall PyMySQL, Flask, and Flask-Bcrypt even though the project folder already includes the *Pipfile* and *Pipfile.lock* files.